leilanihagen/patience-healthcare-navigator/README.md

 This flutter app using Flutter 2.0.3, Dart 2.12.2, Android SDK version 30.0.3 To clone the app, use this command line

-Please clone the visitOrientation branch to experience our latest updates and working app version:
+Please clone the main branch to experience our latest updates and working app version:

 Using https: